theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 Most of Swift code looks a bit similar to code written in Rust.

-A simple function declaration in Swift is wrtten as shown below:
+A simple function declaration in Swift is written as shown below:

 	func factorial(x: Int) -> Int {